 Since its inception in January 1989, almost all of Isis' resources have been devoted to our research, drug discovery and drug development programs.
 Isis is not yet profitable and expects to continue to have operating losses for the next few years.
 Our revenue comes from collaborative research and development agreements with pharmaceutical companies, research grants and interest income.
-The revenue from the collaborations increase the amount of research and development activity that Isis is able to fund and offsets a portion of its research and development costs.
-During April 1999, Isis entered into an agreement with Elan Pharmaceuticals, an Irish Company, to form a joint venture for purposes of developing a platform technology for the oral delivery of antisense drugs.
+The revenue from the collaborations increase the amount of research and development activity that Isis is able to fund and offset a portion of its research and development costs.